shueja/FRC-Mechanism-Guide/docs/mechanisms/rollers.md

 ### Inversion
 Configure the InvertedValue so that positive input obeys the convention described above.

+### NeutralMode
+Usually `Brake` for consistency of stopping position, but if the rollers need to free-spin, `Coast` can be used.

+> __EXAMPLE__
+>
+> In 6995's 2024 robot, the intake pivoted down and passed the game piece (a foam torus) through to a midtake roller.
+Sometimes the intake would automatically pivot up and stop before the piece was fully out of the intake, so the piece would be bent and get stuck.
+Perhaps `Coast` mode on the intake rollers would have permitted the midtake rollers to still pull the piece out of the intake.

 ## Constants

 It may make sense to store the voltage for each task as a constant, but if the constant is only used in a command factory like
 ```java
 public Command intake() {